mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 At the far end of the tunnel is an identical concealed ramp, leading to the starport office.

-Via the Starport: The starport side office of Winter Shipping is shut, with a sign instructing visitors to go around to the Startown office (only a few dozen metres as the grav-belt flies but getting there requires a long walk along the fence, passing through the security checkpoint and then another long walk back down the street).
+Via the Starport: The starport side office of Winter Shipping is shut, with a sign instructing visitors to go around to the Startown office (only a few dozen meters as the grav-belt flies but getting there requires a long walk along the fence, passing through the security checkpoint and then another long walk back down the street).
 The door is locked and alarmed.
 Olso, Marid and Exceedingly Discreet have passcards.

 If the Travellers try forcing this door, the alarm will be raised.
 No new business is conducted via this office; it is only used for smuggling or dealing with existing clients.